SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Features to Implement in the future

+Transform the urls from the resources into affiliate links so that they will be profitable for the company.
-Option to purchase the learning resources from the page Courses Recommendations based on the user profile
+Courses Recommendations based on the user profile.
-Blog & Relevant News Section about Software Development
+Blog & Relevant News Section about Software Development.

 ## Technologies Used
 • HTML, CSS & JavaScript Programming Languages